 If you’re ready to begin working with your buyer’s rep, it’s time to discuss your housing preferences.
 Consider as many dimensions as possible, including your preferred home style, the number of bedrooms/bathrooms, how the rooms are arranged, desirable outdoor living features, neighborhood amenities, and commuting considerations.

-Also be ready to set priorities and tell your agent which features are “essential” versus “nice-to-have.”
-Most buyers are forced to make trade-offs.
+Also, be ready to set priorities and tell your agent which features are “essential” versus “nice to have.”
+Most buyers must make trade-offs.

 4. The buyer representation agreement.

-In the U.S., agents must comply with real estate laws that are unique to their state.
-Some states require agents to use buyer representation agreements, whereas other states make this optional or employ different laws concerning buyer representation.
+In the U.S., agents must comply with real estate laws unique to their state.
+Some states require agents to use buyer representation agreements, whereas others make this optional or employ different rules concerning buyer representation.

 Ask your agent to explain how they handle this aspect of your relationship.
-Buyer representation agreements are incredibly helpful for clarifying expectations and avoiding misunderstandings.
-You’ll know what services you’re entitled to receive from your agent, as well as what your agent expects from you in return.
+Buyer representation agreements are beneficial for clarifying expectations and avoiding misunderstandings.
+You’ll know what services you’re entitled to receive from your agent, and what your agent expects from you.

 5. Other real estate agents.

-Once you’ve formed a relationship with a buyer’s agent, it’s important to disclose this to other agents encountered during your search.
-For example, if you drop into an open house, write down your buyer representative’s name, along with yours, when you sign in.
-(This helps other agents respect your relationship with your buyer’s rep.)
+Once you’ve formed a relationship with a buyer’s agent, you should disclose this to other agents encountered during your search.
+For example, if you attend an open house, write down your buyer representative’s name and yours when you sign in.
+(It helps other agents respect your relationship with your buyer’s rep.)

-Also, it’s best to very tight-lipped about your home search.
-This includes refraining from expressing how much you love (or hate) a home’s features while touring properties.
+Also, if you participate in an open house, it’s best to be very tight-lipped about your home search and refrain from expressing how much you love (or hate) a home’s features.

-Remember, other agents have vested interests in helping sellers find qualified buyers.
+Remember, other agents are vested in helping their sellers find qualified buyers.
 If you become interested in a property listed by their brokerage, any information accidentally shared could hurt your negotiating position.

 Everyone deserves compensation for the services they provide.
 That includes your buyer’s rep.

-Most real estate professionals work strictly on a commission basis, which is only received at the end of a real estate transaction.
-(Commissions are typically split among several parties, but paid through the listing agent’s brokerage firm, using the seller’s proceeds on the sale.)
+Most real estate professionals work on a commission basis, which is received at the end of a real estate transaction.
+Traditionally, commissions have been paid through the listing agent’s brokerage firm, using the seller’s proceeds on the sale.

-Talk to your buyer’s rep about their compensation.
-It’s an important detail that’s often misunderstood!
-The more you understand about what your buyer’s rep does for you and how they are compensated for their services, the better you’ll feel about working as a team to find your ideal home.
+Talk to your buyer’s rep about compensation options.
+It’s an essential and often misunderstood detail!
+The more you know what your buyer’s agent does for you and how they can be paid for their services, the more confidence you’ll have about working as a team to find your ideal home.